Clloyd3267/List-Maker/README.md

 * pip install tkinter

 #### Input files
-Upon run, the program will ask for an Excel document contining the material.
+Upon run, the program will ask for an Excel document containing the material.
 It should have the following columns (with headers):
 * Book => The Book name of verse.
 * Chapter => The Chapter number of verse.
 * Verse => The Verse number of verse.